-Enhancing Pasifika student success at Canterbury tertiary institutions
+Change Strategies to enhance Pasifika Student Success at three Canterbury tertiary institutions

-A research project to understand the effective strategies for Pasifika students within three tertiary institutions in Canterbury, Lincoln University, Christchurch Polytechnic Institute of Technology and the University of Canterbury.
+A research project to identify and understand more fully the change strategies required to enhance effective engagement and support for Pasifika students within three tertiary institutions in Canterbury – Lincoln University, Christchurch Polytechnic Institute of Technology and the University of Canterbury.

 This Regional Hub Funded project contributed to the National Project Fund research – Implementing and evaluating the Pasifika Success Toolkit with Canterbury Tertiary Organisations